pensive612/adamin-style-seed/README.md

 ## styles-seed

 ### What is this is?

-Just a starting point that I recreate all to often when setting up projects.
+A starting point that I use for medium/large css projects.
-Its a mixture of resources that I use when prototyping and designing

-I've grown really accustomed to it.
-And I'll probably keep updating it as time goes by.

 Couple of notes:

 - I've created it in SCSS and SASS.
 If you prefer, Stylus, or even Less.
 Feel free to convert it.
-- If you want to use it, the files are just suggestions, do with it what you like.
+- The files are just suggestions, edit it to fit your taste.
 - If you have any questions, don't hesitate to ping me.

 ### Structure